Credit Card Utilization: 1% vs. 0%

 One of the most popular techniques for this is the AZEO (all zeros except one) method.
 You aim to get every credit card to a zero, except one.
 Credit utilization is then scored both overall and per card.
 So try and use the highest limit card as the one that will have a statement balance.
 Next, just add all the credit limits, and calculate 1% of that.

 Another move looked on favorably is paying online as soon as a transaction posts to keep the balance low.
-You can also use a personal finance online service or your card issuer’s website to follow up on your credit utilization week to week.
+You can also use a personal finance online service or your card issuer’s website to follow up on your credit card utilization week to week.
 Then make a payment to lower utilization instead of waiting for the statement to arrive that month.

 Keep Your Credit Card Utilization Between 1% and 10%